-Device '<device name>' not responding
+Device <device name> is not responding.

 - 1. The serial connection between the device and the Host PC is broken. - 2.
-The communications parameters for the serial connection are incorrect. - 3.
+The communications properties for the serial connection are incorrect. - 3.
 The named device may have been assigned an incorrect Network ID. - 4.
-The response from the device took longer to receive than the amount of time specified in the "Request Timeout" device setting.
+The response from the device took longer to receive than the amount of time specified in the "Request Timeout" device property.

 - 1. Verify the cabling between the PC and the PLC device. - 2.
-Verify the specified communications parameters match those of the device. - 3.
+Verify that the specified communications properties match those of the device. - 3.
 Verify that the Network ID given to the named device matches that of the actual device. - 4.
-Increase the Request Timeout setting so that the entire response can be handled.
+Increase the Request Timeout property so that the entire response can be handled.

-Unable to write to '<address>' on device '<device name>'
+Unable to write to <address> on device <device name>.

-- 1. The serial connection between the device and the Host PC is broken. - 2.
-The communications parameters for the serial connection are incorrect. - 3.
-The named device may have been assigned an incorrect Network ID.
+- 1. The serial connection between the device and the host PC is broken. - 2.
+The communications properties for the serial connection are incorrect. - 3.
+The named device may have been assigned an incorrect network ID.

 - 1. Verify the cabling between the PC and the PLC device. - 2.
-Verify the specified communications parameters match those of the device. - 3.
+Verify that the specified communications properties match those of the device. - 3.
 Verify that the Network ID given to the named device matches that of the actual device.

-Unable to write to tag '<address>' on device '<device name>'.
-Invalid request Error Type:
+Unable to write to address <address> on device <device>: Device responded with exception code .